Scopely unveils nearly unwinnable Star Trek: Kobayashi Maru web game

 With the odds of beating the Kobayashi Maru at around one in 10,000, the three fastest players to find the hack and defeat the simulation will win big prizes — including a CBS All-Access Lifetime Subscription and limited-edition Star Trek collectibles.
 Adding to the nostalgia of Star Trek and to make failure fun, the game pays homage to the 1980s with incredible retro-inspired artwork and animation.

+The idea started with brainstorming sessions the Scopely Star Trek team did with the CBS writing team, which makes the movies and other lore.
+The motivation was built around a marketing effort to reach people who weren’t already inside the Star Trek: Fleet Command game.

-Avery Sakamoto, lead game designer of Star Trek: Fleet Command, said in an email that he hopes everyone has as much fun (dying) in the game his team had creating it.
+Avery Sakamoto, the lead game designer of Star Trek: Fleet Command, said in an email that he hopes everyone has as much fun (dying) in the game his team had creating it.

 “We set out to craft a novelty experience that would reach a different part of the Star Trek fandom than our mobile game,” he said.
 “Star Trek: Fleet Command is an experience about establishing an Independent base in a tumultuous Alpha Quadrant, exploring the galaxy, running missions for the major factions, building alliances, and more.”

-He added, “The Kobayashi Maru simulator is a very different experience: it’s an homage to those great ’80s adventure games in a situation that is, well… ‘unwinnable.’
+He added, “The Kobayashi Maru simulator is a very different experience: It’s an homage to those great ’80s adventure games in a situation that is, well… ‘unwinnable.’
 The idea to build an experience around the Kobayashi Maru presented itself while we were brainstorming ideas with the writers at CBS.
 They really latched onto the idea of exploring the Kobayashi Maru, and it was a natural step to come up with this experience where you’re a cadet who refuses to give up when faced with this impossible simulation — just as James T. Kirk famously did.”

+Writers who helped included comic book writer Mike Johnson and Brandon Morin.
+The full team involved people in multiple studios and cities.

+The Kobayashi Maru storyline has been used in no less than eight Star Trek video games to date, from Star Trek: Starfleet Academy in 1997 to Star Trek: Bridge Crew in 2017.

 I suppose you could get a clue for how to defeat the game by watching Star Trek II: The Wrath of Khan.
 That film is my favorite Star Trek experience ever.
 I even make my kids watch it.
+Kirk says he doesn’t believe in the no-win scenario, and so he rewrites the rules of the game.
+But players may find it takes a lot of hours of experimentation to defeat the game.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: